cameronfabbri/Robotalk/README.md

 # smartTalk
-smartTalk is a framework for implementing human-robot interaction through natural language. smartTalk is aimed towards developers whose focus is primarily towards the actions and functionality of a robot, while still needing communication. smartTalk provides bi-directional communication through natural language - sending and
+smartTalk is a framework for implementing human-robot interaction through natural language.
+It is intended for developers whose focus is primarily towards the actions and functionality of a robot, while still needing communication. smartTalk provides bi-directional communication through natural language - sending and